ovh/gulp-drupal-stack/docs/features/sprite.md

 @include retina-sprite('sprite-facebook');
 ```

-It will automatically take sprite@2x for Retina devices, and normal sprite for others.
+It will automatically take sprite@2x for Retina Display, and normal sprite for others.

 ## Commands